 Millions of total joint replacement surgeries are performed each year in the US.
 While the vast majority of patients experience tremendous outcomes, 2-5% have complications that require additional surgery.
 What we do not know is why- and that needs to change.
 The most direct way to find out the ‘why’ and improve surgical outcomes is through data.
 Joint Replacement surgery provides a tremendous value to society at large.
-Millions of patients every year have improved activity levels, decreased pain and a better quality of life after undergoing a total joint replacement surgery.
+Millions of patients every year have improved activity levels, decreased pain, and a better quality of life after undergoing a total joint replacement surgery.
 But on occasion, things do not go according to plan, and patients suffer from a complication.
-These complications can range from post-operative bleeding and superficial infection, to dislocation or fracture.
+These complications can range from post-operative bleeding and superficial infection to dislocation or fracture.

 So, why don’t most surgeons track complications?
 For one, collecting outcome data is hard to do – Surgeons are very busy taking the best possible care of patients and don’t have time to catalog patient outcome data.
-The other reason is, the majority of patients (65.6%, in fact) that have a complication go to a different surgeon or facility, making it nearly impossible to keep track of.
+The other reason is that the majority of patients (65.6%, in fact) that have a complication go to a different surgeon or facility, making it nearly impossible to keep track of.

 When insurers and regulatory bodies are following and reporting complication rates tracking and monitoring your practice’s complications is more critical than ever.
 So, how will surgeons accomplish this time-consuming endeavor?
 Ironically, the answer may be as simple as just asking the patient.
 As we discussed in Validity of Patient-Reported Complications: 6 Important Points”, studies in prominent orthopedic journals have validated patients’ accurately self-reporting data related to complications.
 However, it also points out that more than half of these patients will not return to their primary surgeon’s clinic.
 These verify a surgeon’s ability to collect reliable data related to surgical complications by implementing a sustainable system for collecting patient-reported outcome data outside of the clinic.